 Boat Racer Charged With Raping Crew Member On Taxi Ride To Marina: VIPD

-CHARLOTTE AMALIE — A nationally-known Florida powerboat racer was arrested for allegedly raping one of his own crew members while the pair were taking a taxi ride from Red Hook to Yacht Haven Grande on Saturday afternoon, authorities said.
+CHARLOTTE AMALIE — A nationally-known Florida powerboat racer was arrested for allegedly finger-raping one of his own crew members while the pair were on a crowded taxi from Red Hook to Yacht Haven Grande on Saturday afternoon, authorities said.

 Hugh D. Fuller Jr., 67, of Boca Raton, was arrested at 1:30 p.m.
 Saturday and charged with first-degree rape and unlawful sexual contact, the Virgin Islands Police Department said.